 The largest wave pool in the world is also in Siam Park.
 The park is intended for children and adults to have a great time jumping waves in a secure, closed environment that is safe for kids and provides many attractions.

-20. La Orotava, a city you must visit in Tenerife
+20. La Orotava, a town you must visit in Tenerife

 Visiting this traditional town, which has a great colonial history, is among the things to do in Tenerife North.